jasonmar/dataproc-client/README.md

 # Dataproc Edge Node

-This repository provides scripts for creating Dataproc Edge Nodes.
+This repository provides scripts for creating Dataproc Edge Nodes in two steps.
+Step 1 creates a Dataproc cluster, installs a configuration script, and captures a VM Image.
+Step 2 launches a GCE VM Instance from the image created by Step 1.

 ## What is an Edge Node?